-These fluffy dumplings are floating in a rich hard cider spiked soup of tasty chicken and hearty veggies giving you the ultimate cold weather comfort food!
+These fluffy dumplings are floating in a rich hard cider spiked soup with tasty chicken and hearty veggies giving you the ultimate cold weather comfort food!

-One evening last winter, during what we lovingly called the “polar vortex” I had a group of girlfriends over for dinner and I made chicken pot pie soup.
-I love entertaining during the cold Chicago winter – it’s a fun way to keep people from “hibernating” all the time, and of course, it gives me an excuse to cook and try out some new recipes.
-The soup I made that night was loosely based on a recipe that I saw in Cuisine at Home Magazine, and had all the components of a traditional chicken pot pie, including the puff pastry crust in the form of croutons!
+When I lived in Chicago there was a period one winter (Jan 2014) that everyone called the “polar vortex” – for several days the temperature basically never went above zero degrees (Fahrenheit).
+One night during that time, I invited a group of girlfriends over for dinner and I made chicken pot pie soup.
+I love entertaining during the cold winter months – it’s a fun way to keep people from “hibernating” all the time, and of course, it gives me an excuse to cook and try out some new recipes.
+The soup I made that night was loosely based on a recipe that I saw in Cuisine at Home Magazine.
+It had all the components of a traditional chicken pot pie, including the puff pastry crust in the form of croutons!

-Recently one of my friends asked me if I could create the soup again and post it on my blog so she could try making it and also share it with some of her friends.
-I decided to switch it up a little, keeping most of the ingredients the same but instead turning it into Chicken + Dumplings.
-The twist in this one, you know I like those twists, is the hard cider.
-It gives the dish a really great, unique flavor.
+Several months later one of my friends asked me if I could create the soup again and post it on my blog so she could try making it and also share it with some of her friends.
+I decided to switch it up a little, keeping most of the ingredients the same but instead of turning it into Chicken + Dumplings.
+The twist in this one, you know I like those twists, is the addition of hard cider to the broth.
+It gives this dish a really great, unique flavor.

 Who doesn’t love fluffy dumplings floating on a rich soup of tasty chicken and vegetables?!

 - 2 cups chopped carrots

 - 8 oz The Anvil Sonoma Hard Cider or other hard cider

 - 1 bay leaf

 - 1 cup self-rising flour

 - 1/4 teaspoon sweet paprika